 Anyone who follows the news has noticed what seems to be an epidemic of depression.
-While rates may be on the rise, there’s also a new willingness to discuss the issue more openly.
-In this way and others, depression, and infertility share traits – both are medical conditions, deserve to have treatment covered, and more work remains to reduce the stigma.
+While rates may be on the rise, there is also a new willingness to discuss the issue more openly.
+In this way and others, depression and infertility have three things in common:

 “Patients and clinicians may find it hard to figure out which reactions are psychological and which are caused by medications — yet identifying causes is essential for determining next steps.”